Distribution-Aware Calibration for Object Detection with Noisy Bounding Boxes

-The goal of object detection is to recognize what objects are present and where they are situated.
-Faster-RCNN \cite{ren2015faster} is a classic detection framework with a two-stage strategy, and is widely adopted and improved in subsequent works \cite{cai2018cascade, pang2019libra, sun2021sparse}.
-On the other hand, RetinaNet \cite{lin2017focal} delves into efficient loss design to strengthen the performance of one-stage detectors.
-Recently, transformer-based detectors \cite{carion2020end, zhu2020deformable, zhang2022dino} also attract the attention of the community, which conducts object detection in an end-to-end fashion.
-Training with accurate bounding box annotations, object detectors can achieve satisfactory and even remarkable performance.
+\textbf{Object Detection.} The goal of object detection is to recognize what objects are present and where they are situated.
+Faster-RCNN \cite{ren2015faster} is a classic detection framework with a two-stage strategy, and is widely adopted and improved in subsequent works \cite{cai2018cascade,pang2019libra,sun2021sparse}.
+Moreover, RetinaNet \cite{lin2017focal}, YOLO \cite{redmon2016you}, and CenterNet \cite{zhou2019objects} delve into strengthening the performance of one-stage detectors.
+Recently, transformer-based detectors \cite{carion2020end,zhu2020deformable,zhang2022dino} also attracted the attention of the community, which conducts object detection in an end-to-end fashion.
+Trained with accurate box annotations, object detectors can achieve satisfactory performance.
 However, object detection with noisy bounding boxes remains an under-explored subproblem.